Abhishek-karmakar/ai-car-dqn/README.md

 		Neural network has multiple layers between them input layer, hidden layer , output layer.
 These layers are supposed to connected to each other.
 This is achieved by using the self.fc1 = nn.Linear(input_size, 30) & self.fc1 = nn.Linear(30, nb_actions).
 In the __init__() function we need to initialize the neural network. and define it so that we know what is the size of the neural network.

+		forward Propagation.  - It will activate the neurons but also and mostly will requtnr the Q value depending the Q Values. nn.functional module contains all the functions .
+We'll use the Relu function.
+Its a rectifier function.
+Using wither Softmax.

+		Change the architecture using the